Chapter 18 Introduction to machine learning

 18.2 Decision boundary and decision boundary plot

-It is very helpful to visualize classification tasks using decision boundaries and decision boundary plots.
 Take a look at the figure below.
-At left, it depicts a simple 2-dimensional dataset on \(x\)-\(y\) plane.
-Each datapoint belongs to one of the two classes–it is either a red cross or a green circle.
-But there two points where we do not know the class, labeled as gray “A” and “B”.
+At left, it depicts the dataset as a scatterplot, with x and y on coordinate axis and color represented by color.
+We know the color for most datapoints–it is either green circle or red cross.
+But there two points where we do not know the color, labeled as gray “A” and “B”.
 The model’s task is to classify these two points.
 How would you do that?

 A simple 2-dimensional dataset where the task is to categorize data points into red crosses and green circles.

-Not also that this boundary misses two points–there is one green circle in the red area, that would be mis-classified as red; and one red cross in the green area, that would be mis-classified as green.
-Decision boundary does not have to be precise–it just have to separate different kind of decisions (here either red or green).
-Decision boundary is specific to a model–different models, when trained on the given data, will result in different decision boundaries.
-In real applications we want to use a models that are as precise as possible–but we also do not want the models to overfit (see Section 18.6).
+Note also that this boundary misses two points–there is one green circle in the red area, that would be mis-classified as red; and one red cross in the green area, that would be mis-classified as green.
+Decision boundary may not classify all datapoints correctly.
+It is just the boundary between different kind of decisions (here either red or green), but the decisions themselves may be wrong.
+In practice, the common models tend to get most of the decisions right, but not all of them.

 Decision boundary plots are very very useful to visualize and understand how the models work.
 However, these can only be used for 2-D datasets.
-In 3-D, you need to visualize complex boundaries in space that splits the space in regions of different color, the result will probably look great but incomprehensible.
+In 3-D, you need to visualize complex boundaries in space that splits the space in regions of different color.
+The result will probably look great but incomprehensible.
 In higher dimensions, it is altogether impossible to visualize decision boundaries.

 18.3 A method example: \(k\)-nearest neighbors